Arjun2004-46/royal-mini-project/README.md

 ## Features

-- Real-time fall detection using pose estimation
+- Real-time fall detection using advanced pose estimation and biomechanical analysis
-- Fire detection using color thresholding
+- Fire detection using multi-threshold HSV color analysis and region tracking
+- Audio alerts for detected incidents
-- Incident logging with timestamps
+- Comprehensive incident logging with timestamps and confidence scores
-- Automatic saving of detected incidents
+- Automatic saving of detected incidents with metadata
-- Live video feed with detection overlays
+- Live video feed with detection overlays and performance stats
+- Multi-threaded design for optimal performance
+- Automatic camera recovery in case of disconnection

 ## Requirements

 - Python 3.8 or higher
 - Webcam or USB camera
 - Required Python packages (listed in requirements.txt)
+- Audio output device for alerts

 ## Installation